yinlanrui/RADD/README.md

-# RADD: Risk-Aware Distillation Defense Against Membership Inference Attacks on Iteratively Pruned Neural Networks
+# RADD: Risk-Aware Distillation Defense for
+Mitigating Membership Leakage During Iterative
+Neural Network Prunin

 This repository contains the code and experiment scripts for our paper: